Accounting for Measurement Bias: A New Framework for Reliable Country Ranking in Large-Scale Educational Assessments: Simulation Study

 Figure~\ref{fig:kendall} presents the box plots for the Rank-Kendall statistics for different methods under different settings, where each boxplot is based on 100 independent simulations.
 These box plots show that the proposed method tends to have a higher Rank-Kendall than the competing methods under all the settings, meaning that the proposed method gives more accurate ranking results.
 Comparing the left panels ($N=10000$) to the right panels ($N=20000$), we see that the ranking quality of the proposed method improves as the sample size increases, which is not the case with the competing methods.
 Moreover, in some settings such as Setting 2 and Setting 4 where the nonzero entries are randomly dispersed in $(\gamma_{jk}^*)_{J\times p}$, the ranking performance of RSMD method, particularly with thresholds 0.10 and 0.15, fails to outperform even the baseline method.
+The proposed method also consistently outperforms the iterative RMSD method across all settings.
+In addition, the iterative RMSD method does not systematically outperform the non-iterative one; see Section~\ref{sec:iterRMSD} for more details.

+{In addition, we also investigate the performances of the different methods when the true DIF structure violates Assumption~\ref{cond:ML1} and found that our method remains reasonably robust against model misspecification and often outperforms the competing methods; see sensitivity analysis in Section~\ref{sec:violate DIF}.}

-The MSEs of estimated model parameters are given in Table~\ref{tab:mse mu sigma gamma}--\ref{tab:mse a d}.
+The MSEs of estimated model parameters are given in Table~\ref{tab:mse mu sigma gamma}.
 These tables show that the proposed method has substantially smaller MSEs for $\hat{\mu}_k$s, $\hat{\gamma}_{jk}$s, and $\hat{d}_j$s than the competing methods for all the parameters across all the settings.
 For $\hat{a}_j$s and $\hat{\sigma}_k$s, the MSEs from both the proposed method and the RMSD methods are extremely small and comparable, and both are significantly lower than those from the baseline methods.

 The inferior performance of the RMSD method and the baseline method is likely due to their high bias.
 For the baseline method, the bias comes from ignoring the DIF effects of the items by setting all $\gamma_{jk}$s.
-For the RMSD method, the bias comes from the model selection step using the RMSD statistics.
+For the RMSD method, the bias comes from the model selection step using the RMSD statistics, where some true DIF effects may be masked in the model selection.
 In Table~\ref{tab: false discovery}, we present the number of zeros selected by the RMSD method and the false positive and false negative error rates under all the settings.